Not all police are honorable: Report shows top 10 list of Police

 General's Office Employee and Former FBI Agent

-Dubbed the "Secrets for Sale Scandal" by the Las Vegas media, an attorney
+Dubbed the "Secrets for Sale Scandal" by the Las Vegas media,

 general's office worker and a former FBI agent were caught selling